 Participants work in dyads and triads with each other, and receive direct feedback from an instructor as they work.

-Experiential learning allows participants a way of personally understanding how work on themselves mirrors their ability to work with clients.
+Experiential hands-on learning allows participants a way of personally understanding how work on themselves mirrors their ability to work with clients.

 Attendees gain a deeper, more embodied sense of what existential-humanistic therapy has to offer.